Dental Implant Options for Missing and Failing Teeth - Dental Implants GPS

 What causes missing teeth or teeth to fail?

 Periodontal disease is no joke, and it’s not just about having bad breath or bleeding gums.
 It can lead to serious problems, including tooth loss.
-Removing diseased teeth and replacing with dental implants is often the only remaining course of action.
+Removing diseased teeth and replacing them with dental implants is often the only remaining course of action.
 Periodontal disease is the leading cause of tooth loss among adults.

-Poor dental hygiene can lead to plaque and tartar build up on your teeth and gums, providing a breeding ground for harmful bacteria.
+Poor dental hygiene can lead to plaque and tartar buildup on your teeth and gums, providing a breeding ground for harmful bacteria.
 Over time, this can cause inflammation and damage to your gums and the bone that supports your teeth, leading to a condition called periodontitis.
 The bone and soft tissues that support your teeth can be destroyed, which can cause your teeth to become loose and eventually fall out.

 Accidents, injuries, and sports-related activities can cause trauma to your mouth, which can result in tooth loss.
-Over time this may lead to the need to replace all of your teeth.
+Over time, this may lead to the need to replace all of your teeth.

-As you age your teeth and gums can naturally weaken, making them more vulnerable to decay, disease or certain medical conditions, such as osteoporosis and diabetes.
+As you age, your teeth and gums can naturally weaken, making them more vulnerable to decay, disease or certain medical conditions, such as osteoporosis and diabetes.
 These conditions can increase the risk of tooth loss.

-Your lifestyle choices can also negatively affect your teeth including smoking and excessive alcohol consumption.
-Many patients who undergo our life changing GPS procedure take the opportunity to create healthier habits.
+Your lifestyle choices can also negatively affect your teeth, including smoking and excessive alcohol consumption.
+Many patients who undergo our life-changing GPS procedure take the opportunity to create healthier habits.

 GPS Real Patient Stories